 - TCP/443 - HTTPS connections to SSL-based web servers.
 Some features include Malware Analysis sending files or documents to servers for analysis, which require a secure connection.
 Use of a web proxy server is supported.

-- ICMP - JMS connection from NetWitness Suite to the Malware Analysis service to verify if the hostname and ip address entered is valid for a successful test connection.
+- ICMP - JMS connection from NetWitness Platform to the Malware Analysis service to verify if the hostname and ip address entered is valid for a successful test connection.